 - Up to 5.8fps of continuous shooting (40fps with electronic shutter at a lower resolution)

 Another solution if you are not interested in the viewfinder is the Lumix GF7, a recent addition in the Micro Four Thirds line-up.
 It is slightly smaller than the E-M10 and features the same 16MP sensor and autofocus as the Lumix GX7.
 Overall the performance is on par with the Olympus camera.
 It has a tilting LCD screen with touch capabilities which has been designed to take selfies easily thanks to a few smart functions that are activated automatically when you tilt the LCD upward.
 It can record Full HD videos with better quality than the E-M10/E-PL6 and has an electronic shutter option.
 The electronic shutter provides a silent option and can extend the shutter speed to a maximum of 1/16000s or a continuous shooting speed of 40fps (JPGs only, no continuous AF).
 The kit lens is very compact and the perfect match for such a small camera.
 Plus, starting at 12mm instead of 14mm means you get more wide angle performance.

 The Sony a5000 is the smallest APS-C camera you can find.
 It has the same resolution (20MP on APS-C) but slightly inferior high ISO performance (max is 16000), a slower continuous shooting performance (3.5fps) and more basic Wifi/NFC capabilities.
 It includes a built-in flash.
 The LCD screen can be tilted up 180° as well and the video capabilities are very good with a 24fps or 60i option, as well as two different video codec types (MP4 and AVCHD).
-However it is more expensive than the NX3000.
-I would buy it if a) you want something small or b) you are interested in the Sony mirrorless system and wish to upgrade to a better model later on.

 An alternative to consider: Fujifilm X-A2